JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     ![](../../../assets/agamalab-flow-passwd-new-call.png)

-    Click `Call` block and then click :material-pencil: to open the configuration screen.
+    Click the `Call` block and then click :material-pencil: to open the configuration screen.
 Add configuration values as shown below.
     This configuration will create a new instance of `AuthenticationService` class to